Democrats seek swift confirmation to fill Supreme Court seat

 10 of12 FILE - Judge J. Michelle Childs, who was nominated by President Barack Obama to the U.S. District Court, listens during her nomination hearing before the Senate Judiciary Committee on Capitol Hill in Washington, April 16, 2010.
 President Joe Biden has already narrowed the field for his first U.S. Supreme Court pick.
 One potential nominee is Childs, currently a U.S. District Court Judge for Southern California, who has been nominated but not yet confirmed to serve on the U.S. Court of Appeals for the District of Columbia Circuit,.
 Charles Dharapak Show More Show Less

-11 of12 FILE - Deputy assistant U.S. attorney general Lenodra Kruger, stands during her confirmation hearing to the California Supreme Court in San Francisco on Dec.
+11 of12 CORRECTS SPELLING OF FIRST NAME TO LEONDRA - FILE - Deputy assistant U.S. attorney general Leondra Kruger, stands during her confirmation hearing to the California Supreme Court in San Francisco on Dec.
 22, 2014.
 President Joe Biden has already narrowed the field for his first U.S. Supreme Court pick.
 One potential nominee is Kruger, 45, a justice on the California Supreme Court.
 A graduate of Harvard and Yale’s law school she served as a law clerk on the high court before arguing a dozen cases before the court as a lawyer for the federal government.
 But Kruger, whose mother is Jamaican, has also been described as a moderate, which could be a tough sell for some liberal Democratic senators.
 (S. Todd Rogers/Pool via AP, File) S. Todd Rogers/AP Show More Show Less

 12 of12